 Can you get pregnant the day before your period?

-Yes, but it’s extremely unlikely during this time – simply because a genuine period is triggered by the breakdown of the corpus luteum, which happens due to an egg not being fertilized.
-You’d have to ovulate, then have a rapid drop in hormone levels or some other anomaly to trigger bleeding the very next day.
+Yes, but itโs extremely unlikely during this time – simply because a genuine period is triggered by the breakdown of the corpus luteum, which happens due to an egg not being fertilized.
+Youโd have to ovulate, then have a rapid drop in hormone levels or some other anomaly to trigger bleeding the very next day.

 You could still have a fertilized egg traveling down your fallopian tube, though, which shows up after a new uterine lining has formed to implant!
 This is extremely rare, though.

-More than likely, if you ovulate the day before your “period,” you’re not really having a true period, and your uterine lining is shedding due to hormonal imbalances.
+More than likely, if you ovulate the day before your “period,” youโre not really having a true period, and your uterine lining is shedding due to hormonal imbalances.

 Can you get pregnant on your period while on birth control?

-The “period” that happens during the placebo or “sugar pill” week of your birth control pack is not a true period.
-Just like women NOT on birth control who have an anovulatory cycle, you’re really just bleeding due to a drop in the hormones provided by the active birth control pills.
+The โperiodโ that happens during the placebo or โsugar pillโ week of your birth control pack is not a true period.
+Just like women NOT on birth control who have an anovulatory cycle, youโre really just bleeding due to a drop in the hormones provided by the active birth control pills.
 This is often called a “withdrawal” bleed.

-Birth control, by design, should prevent you from ovulating – so whether you’re having sex on or off your period, you’re not likely to get pregnant until you stop taking it.
+Birth control, by design, should prevent you from ovulating – so whether youโre having sex on or off your period, youโre not likely to get pregnant until you stop taking it.

-What if you’re bleeding when you would normally ovulate?
+What if youโre bleeding when you would normally ovulate?

-This is actually a super common occurrence, and bleeding during ovulation doesn’t mean you’re having a period OR that you’re not pregnant.
-Many women have breakthrough bleeding for a day or two during and after ovulation, and it’s usually caused by high levels of progesterone or LH.
+This is actually a super common occurrence, and bleeding during ovulation doesnโt mean youโre having a period OR that youโre not pregnant.
+Many women have breakthrough bleeding for a day or two during and after ovulation, and itโs usually caused by high levels of progesterone or LH.

-So if you already know you should be ovulating about now, but you think you’re getting your period, don’t think it’s because you’re not pregnant!
-If the blood is a lighter red or pink, it’s likely just spotting and not your real period.
+So if you already know you should be ovulating about now, but you think youโre getting your period, donโt think itโs because youโre not pregnant!
+If the blood is a lighter red or pink, itโs likely just spotting and not your real period.
+You can get your โperiodโ and still be pregnant in the first month – just know that if youโre pregnant, itโs not really a period, but some other reason for bleeding.

 When can a woman not get pregnant?